shehab124/ScandiWeb-TestAssignment/erd_diagram.md

 3. **Product-Specific Attributes**: Each product has its own attribute sets and values
 4. **Image Gallery**: Products can have multiple images with ordering
 5. **Category Management**: Simple category system with product categorization
+6. **Order Management**: Complete order tracking with items and selected attributes
+7. **Attribute History**: Tracks which specific attributes were selected for each order item
+8. **Audit Trail**: Orders include creation timestamps for tracking

 ## Sample Data Population